 If the text to be appended is one screen line or less in length, the nickname should be followed by an equal sign (=) followed by the text of the Append.
-As an example, please now PRESS <ARROW UP> rb <ARROW UP> = Rowan and Berian, Inc. <RETURE>.
+As an example, please now PRESS <ARROW UP> rb <ARROW UP> = Rowan and Berian, Inc. <RETURN>.
 This will define Rowan and Berian, Inc. as an Append with the nickname "rb".
+Note that there should be no space between the vertical line and the equal sign or between the vertical lines.